KineticNet: Deep learning a transferable kinetic energy functional for orbital-free density functional theory: Training Data generation

 where $\epsilon_i$ stands for the eigenvalue/orbital energy of the $i$-th KS-Orbital, $\rho$ for the electron density and $\mu$ for the chemical potential, which is assumed equal to the energy of the highest occupied molecular orbital $\epsilon_\text{HOMO}$.\cite{king2000kinetic}

 The derivation by \citeauthor{king2000kinetic}\cite{king2000kinetic} equates parts of the Euler and Kohn-Sham equations, suggesting that the equation is only valid for stationary states.
 Yet any OF-DFT algorithm will encounter non-stationary electron densities on its way from the initial guess to the true ground state.
 As generalization from ground-state densities to these intermediate states cannot be expected, it is crucial to also include non-ground state electron densities in the training set.
 Such training makes the model sufficiently robust to achieve convergence of the iterative density optimization.
-This necessity has also been noted by \citeauthor{ryczko2022toward}\cite{ryczko2022toward} who observe convergence only for a functional trained to mimic the TF approximation on a varied dataset, but not for the functional trained on KS ground truth at ground states only.
+This necessity has also been noted by \citeauthor{ryczko2022toward}\cite{ryczko2022toward} who observe convergence only for a functional trained to mimic the TF approximation on a varied data set, but not for the functional trained on KS ground truth at ground states only.
 In summary, the paradoxical task is to compute the kinetic potential for densities other than the true ground state while at the same time eq.~\ref{eq:kp} holds only for stationary states.
 This is where our second contribution lies.

 The first Hohenberg-Kohn theorem states that a one to one mapping exists between the external potential and the ground state electron density of a system.\cite{hohenberg_inhomogeneous_1964} Thus, slightly perturbing the external potential of a molecule will lead to a different electron density as ground state and thereby enable the use of eq.~\ref{eq:kp}.
-Therefore, we slightly perturb the external potential matrix in KS-DFT, by adding a randomly sampled symmetric matrix with an appropriately chosen norm, to generate our training data.
+Exploiting this observation, we perturb the external potential $v_\text{ext}^\text{mol}(\mathbf{r})$ in KS-DFT by adding a randomly sampled symmetric matrix $\mathbf{M}$ with an appropriately chosen norm to the matrix representation of the external potential in the atomic basis $\left\{ \chi_\nu \right\}$ to generate our training data:

 The pyscf software package\cite{sun2018pyscf, sun2020recent} is used for this purpose as it is efficient and well suited for the integration of ML models trained with python.